 "We are entering a new phase of Alzheimer's treatment.
 ALZ-NET is the tool that will help us translate therapies into care that provides the most benefit to people living with the disease and their caregivers, in all communities.
 In collaboration with partners and scientific leaders, we are looking to develop the future of treatment and diagnostics by collecting data in real-world settings."

-Benefits of the Alzheimer's Network for Treatment and Diagnostics
+Objectives of the Alzheimer's Network for Treatment and Diagnostics

 How to get involved in ALZ-NET